 I created DIY faux floral wallpaper with a Sharpie pen and this is how to make a stencil to trace on a wall.
 I wanted the look of floral wallpaper in my foyer so I created a stencil and hand-drew the design on the wall with a Sharpie Paint Pen.

 I am making over my foyer and I wanted to add color and interest to the room so I starting looking at wallpaper online.
-I am drawn to the bold wallpapers that look hand-drawn and since I love to doodle and draw, I thought that it would be fun to try to duplicate the look of wallpaper with a Sharpie paint pen.
-I am wanting wallpaper for the wall so if it looks horrible, I can paint over it or wallpaper over it.
+Always being drawn to the bold wallpapers that look hand-drawn, I knew what I wanted.
+Since I love to doodle and draw, I thought that it would be fun to try to duplicate the look of wallpaper with a Sharpie paint pen.
+I am wanting wallpaper for the wall so if it looks horrible, I can paint over i.
 Also, if you have the paint that is on the walls, you can paint over the area of your mistake and draw it again.
 I know that because I did that several times and it was an easy fix.
 This is the tutorial for the stencil.
 You can view the DIY Faux Floral Wallpaper with a Sharpie Paint Pen tutorial.

 Clear Plastic Poster Board-I found mine for $2 at Michaels Craft Store on the aisle with Children’s poster boards.

 Pictures of Peonies-You can find these by searching online “hand-drawn peonies.”